Despite new members, MPC expected to maintain old stance

-Mumbai: Despite the addition of new members with diverse academic backgrounds, persistently high inflation will deter the Reserve Bank's MPC to administer a dose of lending rate cut, experts opined.
+Mumbai: Despite the addition of new members with diverse academic backgrounds, persistently high inflation will deter the Reserve Bank's Monetary Policy Committee (MPC) from administering a dose of a lending rate cut, experts opined.

 The original schedule of the penultimate meet was September 29-October 1.
 However, it was postponed as there were three vacant posts of external members in the MPC which the government had to appoint.